caltechlibrary/CL-web-components/footer-global.md

 These console logs can be turned on at the component level to help with troubleshooting any issues that arise.

-### Conclusion
+### Potential Enhancements

-The `FooterGlobal` component simplifies the creation of a library branded footer.
+1) Using a single attribute when calling the element that switched between a library and an archives set of information.